|

 and foremost, a maker of impermeable, obdurate, and often monumental

-inherent to pictures.
-Yet at the same time they speak strongly of
+qualities inherent to pictures.
+Yet at the same time they speak

-place, in microcosmic and macrocosmic terms.
-Geology and cosmology
+strongly of place, in microcosmic and macrocosmic terms.
+Geology

-collide.
-Narratives about and within landscapes are layered like sediment.
+and cosmology collide.
+Narratives about and within landscapes are

-photography - his concern for the landscape as stage and actor is
+color photography - his concern for the landscape as stage and actor

-its gravity and embrace, its settings and stories, is the ground upon
+land, its gravity and embrace, its settings and stories, is the

 SCULPTURE